Unitary Coupled-Cluster based Self-Consistent Electron Propagator Theory for Electron-Detached and Electron-Attached States: A Quadratic Unitary Coupled-Cluster Singles and Doubles Method and Benchmark Calculations: Results and discussion

 By utilizing different reference states, IP/EA methods can target $(N\pm 1)$-electron states that differ by a single electron from the reference.
-It is therefore essential to assess UCC-EPT performance for systems with open-shell references.
-Table~\ref{t4} summarizes the statistical deviations for 17 1h-character IPs with open-shell reference from ref.~\citenum{Dempwolff2020-IP-II}, computed by IP-qUCCSD, IP-UCC3, IP-ADC(3), IP-ADC(4), and IP-EOM-CCSD relative to FCI.
-The full list of calculated IPs is provided in Table~S3 of the Supporting Information.
-Among the five methods, IP-ADC(4) delivers the highest accuracy and precision, reflecting the important role of triple excitations in computing IPs for open-shell reference systems.
+It is therefore essential to assess {the performance of UCC-EPT} for systems with open-shell references.
+Table~\ref{t4} summarizes the statistical deviations for 17 1h-character {VIPs} with open-shell reference from ref.~\citenum{Dempwolff2020-IP-II}, computed by IP-qUCCSD, IP-UCC3, IP-ADC(3), IP-ADC(4), and IP-EOM-CCSD relative to FCI.
+The full list of calculated {VIPs} is provided in Table~S3 of the Supporting Information.
+Among the five methods, IP-ADC(4) delivers the highest accuracy and precision, reflecting the important role of triple excitations in computing {VIPs} for open-shell reference systems.
 For IP-qUCCSD, the MAD and SD exceed those of IP-ADC(4) both by about 0.03 eV, and its MaxD(+) is substantially larger.
 Nevertheless, a slight improvement over IP-UCC3 persists for open-shell systems.
 Overall, IP-qUCCSD performs nearly on par with IP-EOM-CCSD and clearly surpasses IP-ADC(3).